Frosty Lemon Pie

 - 2 pints vanilla ice cream, softened, divided

 - 1 graham cracker crust (9 inches)

-- Whipped topping, fresh mint and lemon peel, optional
+- Whipped topping, fresh mint and lemon zest strips, optional

 - In a small saucepan, combine the sugar, lemon juice, butter and salt; cook and stir over medium heat until sugar is dissolved and the butter is melted.
 Whisk a small amount of sugar mixture into eggs; return all to the pan.
 Cook and stir over medium heat until mixture reaches 160° or is thick enough to coat the back of a metal spoon.
 Refrigerate until completely cooled.